Meet the Urban AdvenTours Team!

 Chief Wheel Officer-

 Thanks for stopping by our website and seeing what Urban AdvenTours is all about.
 As the Chief Wheel Officer of Urban AdvenTours, my goal is to get everyone riding bikes.
-We do it by offering quality rentals, selling and servicing bikes, and providing an awesome experience on our tours.
+We do it by offering high-quality rentals, selling and servicing bikes, and providing an awesome experience on our tours.
 All the guides you will ride with here are passionate cyclists, who use the bike for transportation and recreation, and love showing off our wonderful city by bicycle.

 Ok, so you want a little more info on me?
 Waterford High School football captain, to Wesleyan University Psychology/Sociology degree, to recruiter, bartender, world traveler, accountant, marketing manager for Anheuser-Busch, to BioBus driving fool.
 It is nice to be doing something I sincerely believe in, providing a great work environment for my crew and a great experience for our guests.